You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Raised in blue-collar Peoria, Ill., Don Hammontree - who attended the same elementary and high schools singer Dan Fogelberg had graduated from nearly two decades earlier - started playing keyboards at 13 and guitar at 14.
 Eventually ending up in Chicago, Hammontree played and wrote songs in a number of bands - The Stalins, Sharp Round Edges, The Bonnie Situation and Flatiron - before co-founding Six Feet Over in 1997 with singer Kim Koppel and drummer Mike Helenthal.
 The band released two albums - "Another Day Like Today" in 1997 and "This" in 1999 before disbanding in 2000.

 Currently a solo artist residing in Massachusetts, Hammontree has gigged all along the East Coast and the American heartland, and has also performed in Poland and Ukraine.
-He has released three solo CDs, "Mount Hope Days" in 2003; "The Mumbai EP" in 2005, "Brutalist School" in 2010.
+He has released three solo CDs: "Mount Hope Days" in 2003; "The Mumbai EP" in 2005, and "Brutalist School" in 2010.

 Hammontree is also the guitarist and vocalist for the Allston-based band Bad Fogelberg, which will be recording their first CD, "Divorced Dad Sleepover," in 2015.